jasonccox/config-keeper/README.md

 # config-keeper

+> Since creating this I've realized that it doesn't do anything `tar` can't easily do on it's own.
+I'll leave it up here, but you're probably better off just using `tar`.

 config-keeper is a free and open-source tool for exporting and importing users' configuration files.
 It allows you to export a list of files from within a base directory and import a tar file's contents into a base directory.

 ## Installation